Latest news COVID-19 news in Allegheny County, Western Pa.

 The majority of these cases came from new PCR tests from the past five days - the county labeled the rest, 103, as probable cases.
 The new cases range from one month to 102 years-old with a median age of 40.

-Each region of the state has seen a significant increase in cases among younger Pennsylvanians, specifically 19- to 24-year-olds.
-In April, roughly 5% of cases in Southwestern Pennsylvania were among 19- to 24-year-olds.
-The age group has represented nearly 10% of new COVID infections so far in November.

-Still, personal care and nursing homes continue to bear the brunt of the deaths, with residents representing around two-thirds of all COVID-related fatalities in the state.

-Pennsylvania Health Secretary Dr. Rachel Levine on Thursday talked about coordination and preparation that the health department has been involved in for the distribution and administration of an eventual coronavirus vaccine.
-The Food and Drug Administration [FDA] has been working to get a vaccine through special Emergency Use Authorization [EUA].
+Before the announcement of Pfizer's results, Levine on Thursday talked about coordination and preparation that the health department has been involved in for the distribution and administration of an eventual coronavirus vaccine.
+The FDA has been working to get a vaccine through special Emergency Use Authorization [EUA].
 To get the vaccine through the EUA, it needs to pass a number of trials, the secretary said, and there are six drug manufacturers right now overseeing those clinical trials.
 They measure dosage, monitor potential side effects and report on responses to the vaccine.

 As one or more vaccines are determined to be effective and safe, the FDA will move toward issuing the EUA.